seandmccarthy/seandmccarthy.github.com/_posts/2018-10-31-finding-and-fixing-a-bug-in-jruby.md

 If there is no `coerce` method provided, an exception is raised.
 This exception is swallowed unless the `error` parameter (which is the `err` parameter from `callCoerced`) is `true`.

-In the case of the `NullValue` example from the beginning of this post, if you remove the `coerce` method (and the `method_missing` one) then the outcome would look like this:
+In the case of the `NullValue` example from the beginning of this post we can remove the `coerce` method (and the `method_missing` one) to see what happens.

+Firstly addition:

 ```
 irb(main):001:0> load './null_value.rb'